Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Experiments

-Regarding the DRU framework, we implement the probability network $F_{q}$ by six choices of modern backbone networks including ResNet18, ResNet50~\cite{he2016deep}, MobileNetV2~\cite{sandler2018mobilenetv2}, VGG13BN, VGG19~\cite{simonyan2014very} and ViT-B16~\cite{dosovitskiy2020image}.
-These backbone networks follow the identical training data and recipe of the classifier $F_{dark/bright}$ as described in Sec.~\ref{subsec:Unpaired Anime Data Construction Method}.
-The training recipe uses the pre-trained weights from ImageNet~\cite{deng2009imagenet}, a batch size of 64 to run over 80 epochs, and the optimizer SGD~\cite{robbins1951stochastic} with learning rate of $1e^{-3}$ and momentum of 0.9.
-After obtaining the trained backbone networks to quantify the illumination uncertainty, we employ EnlightenGAN as the base architecture while retaining its default training hyperparameters~\cite{jiang2021enlightengan}, and train six versions of EnlightenGAN using the DRU framework.
-We denote each version as DRU-EnlightenGAN-Backbone in the experiments.
-Our models are compared with five state-of-the-art (SOTA) unsupervised LLIE methods, such as Vanilla EnlightenGAN~\cite{jiang2021enlightengan}, SCI~\cite{ma2022toward}, ZeroDCE++~\cite{li2021learning}, RUAS~\cite{liu2021retinex} and CLIP-LIT~\cite{liang2023iterative}.
 To avoid the domain gap problem and ensure fair comparisons, trainDark and trainBright of the unpaired anime scenery dataset are adopted for all the experimental trainings.
 Specifically, our models, Vanilla EnlightenGAN and CLIP-LIT use trainDark and trainBright as unpaired dark-bright training sets, whereas, ZeroDCE++ combines trainDark and trainBright into a multi-exposure training set.
 SCI and RUAS use trainDark but not trainBright since they only need low-light training images.
 The training settings of SOTA methods follow the original practices of~\cite{jiang2021enlightengan,ma2022toward,li2021learning,liu2021retinex,liang2023iterative}.
 Lastly, testDark in the unpaired anime scenery dataset is utilized to evaluate the enhancement performance of trained models and the test results are concretely measured by four indicators involving BRISQUE~\cite{mittal2012no}, PIQE~\cite{venkatanath2015blind}, PI~\cite{blau20182018} and NIMA~\cite{talebi2018nima}.
 BRISQUE and PIQE assess the perceptual quality relative to the distortion level.
 PI measures the visual quality along with the reconstruction accuracy.
 NIMA estimates the aesthetic quality.
+Additionally, we conduct a user study to evaluate the perceptual and aesthetic quality of different models.